drvinceknight/gt/_topics/about-the-course.md

 ## Office hours

 I will hold 2-3 hours a week for office hours during which you may come and get help.
-Specific hours will be determined collaboratively as a class during the first class meeting.
+Specific hours will be determined collaboratively as a class.

 ## Kindness